cregx/mdt-cleanup-harddrive-winpe/README.md

 I found out that you can run a simple Visual Basic script with this task before running the actual installation.
 That was the solution!

-However, since I wanted to make the script a little more pleasant (nicer), I had to come up with a GUI-based solution: **cleanup**.
+However, since I wanted to make the script a little more pleasant (nicer :blush:), I had to come up with a GUI-based solution: **cleanup**.
 <p align="center" width="100%">
 <img alt="Cleanup UI" src="https://user-images.githubusercontent.com/14788832/170817591-201cce66-7ee0-417f-8f83-7bde98e36e92.png" width="50%" height="50%" />
 </p>